by: Tim Carter, W3ATB

 The net control operator for the mid-section part of the course I was working was Andrew Maroney, W2AJM.
-He’s an absolute pro net control operator.
+He’s an absolute professional net control operator.
 His messaging is concise, he’s prompt with replies, and he has a mind like a steel trap.

 Understand that his job is to just feed us information that’s critical to us fulfilling our jobs at our assigned locations.
-Even if he had access to widespread facts about what was happening at ground zero at the finish line, that would be nice-to-know information for those of use farther back from the finish line.
+Even if he had access to widespread facts about what was happening at ground zero at the finish line, that would be nice-to-know information for those of us farther back from the finish line.

-Andrew only dispensed information and facts that the race organizers wanted us to know that was specific to our location and/or it was information to be broadcast to all ham operators.
+Andrew only dispensed information and facts that the race organizers wanted us to know that were specific to our location and/or it was information to be broadcast to all ham operators.
 It’s part of the protocol.

 As best as I can remember, the first real Need-to-Know transmission from Andrew was the Stop-All-Runners message.
 At that point, we knew that the rest of the day was going to be anything but ordinary